 However, there has been a relationship between population dynamics and the resources necessary to sustain human existence which has occupied an important position since the beginning of demographic studies.
-Although the Malthusian ideas have been heavily criticized because technological development has made increase in productivity possible, the problem of the discrepancy between population size and means of subsistence has, in recent years, taken a new dimension ??Orubuloye and Oyeneye, 1983).
+Although the Malthusian ideas have been heavily criticized because technological development has made increase in productivity possible, the problem of the discrepancy between population size and means of subsistence has, in recent years, taken a new dimension (Orubuloye and Oyeneye, 1983).
 The main concern has been the impact of population growth on the rate and level of development.
 There has been no agreement among the various countries in the world on the nature of the relationship between population and development.
 A lot of advanced capitalist countries and some of their scholars believed that developing countries will be unable to move out of the vicious cycle of poverty unless population growth is brought under control.
 Some of the developing countries especially those with socialist ideas, have insisted on pushing the population issue aside, objecting the fact that the economic exploitation and political domination by the developed countries are the reasons for their relative poverty.
 Some developing countries even believed that population growth should be encouraged as it is beneficial to the development process because of the advantages which are associated with population growth when it comes to peasant farming and income generation.

-20 f) Importance of Population in Growing Economies
+f) Importance of Population in Growing Economies

 How exactly does population growth matter in developing economies?
-Or, how does each aspect of population growth fertility and family size, the proportion of children relative to working-age adults (expressed as will not suffice.
+Or, how does each aspect of population growth fertility and family size, the proportion of children relative to working-age adults (expressed as the youth dependency ratio), human density and changes in aggregate economic demand affect the way societies manage productive assets and allocate the goods and services derived from them?
+Each single question deserves multiple answers, as a single answer will not suffice.
 At one time or another, economists have suspected that population dynamics influence economic growth, employment and poverty, as well as the management of assets.
 The three principal categories of assets are physical (human-built infrastructure related to economic activity), natural (natural resources and the services they provide, including waste material and energy cycling), and human (health and educational status of citizens).
 In this section, we briefly summarize conclusions drawn from recent research related to each category of asset.
 Obviously, there is variation among countries, variation in the nature and quality of studies from which conclusions are drawn, and some uncertainty associated with each conclusion.

 Unlike laboratory scientists, economists cannot conduct controlled experiments.
 Their work relies on surveys involving standard economic statistics and on expectations from the theories of their discipline.
 Based on this premise, economists try to identify patterns of behaviour over time and carryout comparisons between two or more blocs that shape their conclusions.
-Studies of a single country often produce valuable insights, but it can be hazardous to generalize by applying the lessons learned to other countries.
-The problem of generalization is solved where strong patterns of population-related impact emerge from multi-country comparisons.
+Studies of a single country often produce valuable insights, but it can be hazardous to generalize by applying the lessons other countries. learned to The problem generalization is solved where strong patterns of population-related impact emerge from multi-country comparisons.
 However, such patterns are hard to discern among variations in data quality, history, culture, geography and shocks related to political events or natural disasters.
 Where information is scarce or hard to measure, economists lean heavily on theory to guide them.
 The following statements briefly outlined what most economists researching demographic change presently accept to be relationships through which high fertility, population growth and increased human density relates to economic well-being in the developing world.